Automattic/isolated-block-editor/README.md

 Examples are provided for both situations (see [Plain text editor](examples/plain-text-editor/README.md) for bundled and [Gutenberg Everywhere](https://github.com/Automattic/gutenberg-everywhere/) for unbundled).

-They key difference is in the Webpack config.
+The key difference is in the Webpack config.
 If you don't want to bundle Gutenberg with your editor then you can use the `DependencyExtractionWebpackPlugin` plugin:

 ```js
 plugins: [